sal55/langs/MLang/readme.md

 From my perspective, yes:

-* One of my languages will always be my first choice in any project (and has been for, ahem, about 40 years...)
+* One of my languages will always be my first choice in any project (and has been since 1981, although the choice then was *very* limited)
-* I understand them extremely well
+* I understand them extremely well and can usually get them to do whatever I want, and in the syntax I prefer
-* I rarely have to do battle with the language; they will generally let me do what I want
-* Naturally, they have a syntax I like
-* The tools (compiler, interpreter, assembler) are smallish, lean, self-contained and very fast
+* The tools (compiler, interpreter, assembler) are small, self-contained, very fast and to the point
-* There are satisfyingly few external dependencies.
-Basically, they need a Windows OS, and that's it.
+* There are satisfyingly few external dependencies, they self-contained, and I wrote everything myself.
+(I didnt't write the OS they run under, but the first [M  version](../mycompilers.md) didn't even need an OS.)

-(The first crude version of M didn't even use an OS.
-I wrote a long article about my native code compilers [here](../mycompilers.md).)

-So I have the advantage, which I know will not be shared by anyone else, of having language and tools tailored to my needs.
-But I'm also not bothered that the languages and tools might be considered unbelievably crude by many (perhaps I'd better not say anything about the text editor and IDE I use).

-M and Q have both in the past worked on Linux, so that box has been ticked.
-But that relied on using a C target for the M compiler, so not satisfactory.
+The requirements for a personal language with a limited target are very different than for a mainstream language.
+They can be geared towards my own preferences and my own capabilities.

 ### M Overview